Western Green Energy Hub Seeks Environmental Approval for 70-GW Expansion in Western Australia

 Credit: aboodi vesakaran/Pexels

-The WGEH project is being developed by an international consortium comprising InterContinental Energy, , the Mirning Traditional Lands Aboriginal Corporation, and Korea Electric Power Corp (KEPCO), which joined the partnership in 2023.
+The WGEH project is being developed by an international consortium comprising InterContinental Energy, , the Mirning Traditional Lands Aboriginal Corporation, and Korea Power Corp (KEPCO), which joined the partnership in 2023.

 The vast complex will be located in the Goldfields-Esperance region on Mirning Country and will cover 2.29 million hectares (5.7 million acres) of pastoral leases and crown lands.
-It will include up to 35 solar farms featuring 60 million (PV) modules and 3,000 wind turbines.
-This infrastructure will generate enough to power electrolysers that will produce 3.5 million tonnes of green hydrogen annually.
+It will include up to 35 solar farms featuring 60 million photovoltaic (PV) modules and 3,000 wind turbines.
+This will generate enough to power electrolysers that will produce 3.5 million tonnes of green hydrogen annually.

 The green hydrogen produced will supply various sectors, including power generation, shipping fuel, minerals processing, and manufacturing.
 A significant portion of the hydrogen output is planned to be exported to international markets.